 The origin is open to discussion although all researchers who contact me have the oral tradition that it is originally a Norman/French surname.

 Some say it comes from the Flemish in Belgium.
 Some say it is Norman in origin and is linked with the county of Essex in UK but this is based on the assumption that the surname RAINES is a variant.
 It may be a link with wine called RHENISH...or not!

-To date (Feb 2013) the surname has not been found in any surname dictionary-not even in the comprehensive dictionary produced by John & Sheila ROWLANDS on Welsh surnames.
+To date (Jan 2018) the surname has not been found in any surname dictionary-not even in the comprehensive dictionary produced by John & Sheila Rowlands on Welsh surnames.

 There is an heritage of Flemish chimneys in Pembrokeshire (see Wikipedia).
-Also from a biography of Henry 2nd (son of William the Conqueror) I found he allowed immigrants from the Low Countries, flooded out of their homes, to settle in Northern England (there is a RENNISH farm in Yorkshire!) and then commanded their help to colonise the area around the Cleddau Estuary to enable him to tame the unruly Welsh!
+Also from a biography of Henry 1st I found he allowed immigrants from the Low Countries, flooded out of their homes, to settle in Northern England (there is a RENNISH farm in Yorkshire!) and then commanded their help to colonise the area around the Cleddau Estuary to enable him to tame the unruly Welsh!
 An informative article can be found here:

 Dyfed FHS have several members researching other Norman/Flemish names with this same oral tradition.